 The Issuer has issued secured convertible bonds with an aggregated principal amount of €275 million (the "Series C Bonds"), which are due and repayable on 24 February 2019 at the latest.
-The Series C Bonds are outstanding in the principal amount of €167 million.
-The Issuer also has issued senior secured bonds with an aggregate principal amount of €500 million, which are due and repayable on 29 October 2021 (the "Series D Bonds").
-Furthermore, the Issuer has issued senior secured bonds with an aggregate amount of €400 million, which are due and repayable on
+The Series C Bonds are outstanding in the principal amount of €214.3 million.
+The Issuer also has further issued senior secured bonds with an aggregate principal amount of €500 million, which are due and repayable on 29 October 2021 (the "Series D Bonds"; and together with the Series C Bonds the "Secured Bonds").